sogko/gulp-recipes/browserify-separating-app-and-vendor-bundles/README.md

 This would work out fine for a fairly small to medium-sized project.
 Building the bundle would maybe take a second, 2 seconds, tops.

-Once the project gets larger and have more dependencies, that adds to the build time when there is a change to the codebase.
+Once the project gets larger and have more dependencies, that adds to the build time everytime there is a change to the codebase.

 Every second it takes to build the bundle affects your sanity as a developer.